jamesbernsen/dotfiles/README.md

 # dotfiles
-Personal environment preferences and settings, mostly for Ubuntu and Cygwin.
+Personal environment preferences and settings, mostly for Ubuntu, Cygwin, and WSL.

 ## Install